JetBrains/kotlin-web-site/docs/reference/reflection.md

 val c = MyClass::class
 ```

 The reference is a value of type [KClass](/api/latest/jvm/stdlib/kotlin.reflect/-k-class/index.html).
-You can use `KClass.properties`
-and `KClass.extensionProperties` to get the list of [property references](#property-references) for all properties
-defined in this class and its superclasses.

 Note that a Kotlin class reference is not the same as a Java class reference.
-See the [Java interop section](java-interop.html#object-methods)
-for information on obtaining a Java class reference corresponding to a Kotlin class.
+To obtain a Java class reference,
+use the `.java` property on a `KClass` instance.

 ## Function References

 When we have a named function declared like this:

 ``` kotlin
 fun isOdd(x: Int) = x % 2 != 0
 ```

 We can easily call it directly (`isOdd(5)`), but we can also pass it as a value, e.g. to another function.
 To do this, we use the `::` operator:

 ``` kotlin
 val numbers = listOf(1, 2, 3)
 println(numbers.filter(::isOdd)) // prints [1, 3]